istio/istio.io/content/en/docs/examples/virtual-machines/single-network/index.md

 ---
 title: Example Application using Virtual Machines in a Single Network Mesh
-description: Learn how to add a service running on a virtual machine to your signle-network Istio mesh.
+description: Learn how to add a service running on a virtual machine to your single-network Istio mesh.
 weight: 20
 keywords: